Georgia Tech holds on, edges South Florida, 14-10

 THREE QBS NO CHARM

-USF also used three quarterbacks in senior starter Blake Barnett, McCloud and freshman wide receiver Jah’Quez Evans, who carried three times for 15 yards and did not attempt a pass.
+USF also used three quarterbacks in senior starter Blake Barnett, McCloud and freshman wide receiver Jah’Quez Evans.
+He rushed three times for 15 yards, and did not attempt a pass.

+“We just needed a spark,” Strong said after Barnett completed 12-of-20 passes for 79 yards and ran five times for 63 yards when not counting his three sacks for 21 yards lost.
+“We came out with Jah’Quez early and let him run the ball a few times . . .
+So we will re-evaluate it after we have a chance to look at it next week.”

 BIG LEG

-Punter Pressley Harvin III might have been the Jackets’ player of the game, kicking six times for an average of 41.3 yards and pinning the Bulls inside their 20 four times.
-His long went for 55 yards, and USF fumbled one of his kicks.
+Tech junior punter Pressley Harvin III might have been the Jackets’ player of the game.
+He punted six times for an average of 41.3 yards, four times pinning the Bulls inside of their 20.
+His long went for 55 yards, and USF fumbled away one of his kicks.

 UP NEXT